Latest posts by Hailey Friedman (see all)

 The Best Competitive Intelligence Tools

-The tagline reads: “Make it 10X easier to get more customers.
-The only growth tool marketers and entrepreneurs need for SEO, SEM, and Facebook advertising.”
+The tagline reads: “Make it 10X easier to get more customers.”

-GrowthBar is the perfect market research tool because it gives you instant access to critical data points about your competitors and the growth channels and keywords that are working for them.
+GrowthBar is the SEO and market research tool for marketers and bloggers.
+GrowthBar gives you instant access to critical data points about your competitors and the growth channels and keywords that are working for them.

 Ease of Use:

-- Just type in a URL or keyword into your Google search bar and hit “enter” to get started.
+- Just type in a URL or keyword in the search bar and hit “enter” to get started.
 It couldn’t be easier.

 - The data you need lives right on your Google search results page which is extremely convenient.
 No need to login to yet ANOTHER platform or toggle between tabs to get the info you need.